poohc300/auto-trade-system/README.md

-# auto-trade-system
+# Intro
-This system is for bitcoin trade automatically
+This is a system for crpyto algorithmic trading with Larry Williams strategy

+# implementation